 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-HubSpot's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79.4% in Q3.
+HubSpot's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.5% in Q1.

-That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
+That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, marketing & sales and the general administrative overhead.
 Significantly up from the last quarter, this is a great gross margin, that allows companies like HubSpot to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Key Takeaways from HubSpot's Q1 Results

 Is Now The Time?

 When considering HubSpot, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think HubSpot is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been strong, over the last two years.
-On top of that, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
+On top of that, its impressive gross margins are indicative of excellent business economics, and its strong free cash flow generation gives it re-investment options.